markusfisch/bots/README.md

 Pick up power-ups `+` to increase the detonation radius of your bombs.

+### horde

+Team up with other players to survive an endless horde of enemies `e` for as long as you can.

+Every turn, a new enemy appears at one of the four portals `&`.
+The bots are placed in a circle in random orientation.

+Send `f` to shoot an enemy that's right in front of you.
+A dead enemy will turn into an extra life `+`.
+Picking it up will increase your life points by one.
+If an enemy touches you, you'll loose one life point per turn.

+`--diagonal-interval` is set by default for this mode to give you additional options to move.

 ## Available maps

 Use `--map-size` to set a custom map size and `--view-radius` to control